 4. To request an extension, email the unit convener with "Extension request" in the subject line and include:

 a.
 Which assessment item the extension is requested for (and which unit)

 b.
 Length of extension requested

 d.
 Attached documentary evidence as outline above in section 5B.

 Special assessment requirements

 Students need to achieve an overall mark of at least 50% to pass the unit (you do not need to pass each assessment piece).
-However, if a student receives a mark in excess of 50% for this unit, but has not completed the three compulsory assessment items, they will fail this unit.
+However, if a student receives a mark in excess of 50% for this unit, but has not completed all parts of the three compulsory assessment items, they will fail this unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.